Oatmeal Coconut Cookies with Raisins and Walnuts

 This recipe is a heartier version of brown butter coconut cookies made with quick cooking oats and golden raisins.
 It’s like your favorite homemade oatmeal cookie recipe made with coconut.

-This recipe is super simple.
-You’ll make a quick dough made with basic pantry staples like butter, sugar, flour, and salt.
-Then, you’ll add in the oats and shredded coconut and fold in the raisins and walnuts for extra crunch.
+This recipe is simple.
+Start with a basic cookie dough made from pantry staples like butter, sugar, flour, and salt.
+Then stir in oats, shredded coconut, raisins, and walnuts for plenty of texture.

 Oatmeal cookies with a bite taken out.